beeeeez/ptclinic/README.md

 - [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.
 - [x] Adds to the Patient Info table which visit it is
 - [x] Set form window to scrollable for smaller size windows
+- Seperate box for Assessment
+- Put new box for DME (Durable Medical Equipment) put under Medical History
+- Put new box for DME Needs under Treatment Plan

 ### Follow Up Visit Form
 - [x] Based on Visit Type change label of forms to their respective text ex: 'Re-assessment Visit' , 'Follow Up Visit'